Accredited 12-Week Complete Nail Technology Qualification (In-person)

 -Safe removal procedure. -Repairing a broken nail.

-Note: You are required to do a portfolio, containing before & after pictures of 6 full sets of gel nail extensions, with completed consultation/ disclaimer & aftercare forms
+Note: You are required to do a portfolio, containing before & after pictures of 6 full sets of gel nail extensions, 4 sets of acrylic nail extensions, and 2 gel-polish nails, with completed consultation/ disclaimer & aftercare forms

 Nail Technology Treatment List